hethwiQ/CodeRed/README.md

 1. Set the "Partition scheme" to `MBR`.
 2. Choose `FAT32` as the "File system".

    **Note**:
-   - For USB flash drives 32 GB or larger, opt for `Large FAT32` under the "File system" dropdown.
+   - For USB flash drives 32 GB or larger, select `Large FAT32` under the "File system" dropdown.
    - If "Large FAT32" is not visible, press `ALT+L` to enable "Force Large32 formatting."

 ### Step 5: Finalize and Start